-Option 3: You can have the Part D Late enrollment penalty taken out of your monthly Social Security check
+Option 3: You can have the "Part D late enrollment penalty taken out of your monthly Social Security check

-You can have Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your penalty this way.
+You can have the "Part D late enrollment penalty taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

 Your Part D late enrollment penalty is due in our office by the first the month.
-If we have not received your penalty by the first of the month, we will send you a notice telling you that your plan membership will end if we do not receive your penalty within two months.
+If we have not received your penalty payment by the first of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within two months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your plan penalty.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)